strongdm/cedar-rfcs/text/0080-datetime-extension.md

 ### Alt.
 B: Pass results of time checks in the context

-Another workaround we have suggested is to simply handle date/time logic _outside_ of Cedar, and pass the results of checks in the context.
+Another workaround we have suggested is to simply handle date/time logic _outside_ of Cedar, and pass the results of checks in the `context`.
 For example, you could pass in fields like  `context.isWorkingHours` or `context.dayOfTheWeek`.

 Here are the previous examples rewritten to use additional context.